 - Royal Tour (Sissi) Gödöllő – visit the former summer residence of Queen Elisabeth (Sisi) & Emperor Francis Joseph.
 Guided tour through Godollo’s former Royal Palace (4 h).
 Price 11.000* HUF (38,5 $)

 - Puszta Tour: Puszta on the Hungarian Plain, is one of Europe’s largest expanses of protected prairie.
-Tour guarantees a visit in an authentic Hungarian horse ranch, a horse carriage ride and horse show (8h).
+Tour guarantees a visit to an authentic Hungarian horse ranch, a horse carriage ride and a horse show (8h).
 Price 19.000* HUF (66,5$)

 - Lake Balaton Tour: a day trip to see the largest freshwater lake of Central Europe, Lake Balaton (10h).
 Price 18.000* HUF (63$)

-- Danube Bend Tour: an excursion into Hungary’s history along the Blue Danube, with a visit in Esztergom (Center of the Catholic Church) and Szentendre called: Artist’s village (9,5h).
+- Danube Bend Tour: an excursion into Hungary’s history along the Blue Danube, with a visit to Esztergom (Center of the Catholic Church) and Szentendre called: Artist’s village (9,5h).
 Price 18.000* HUF (63$).